-New research indicates that 67% of users reported that they have contacted a company for support via social media.
+New research indicates that 67% of users reported that they had contacted a company for support via social media.
 It is becoming clear that the role of social media in customer service is growing as people spend more time on social platforms.
 This phenomenon is called social media customer service.

 Consumers are willing to pay 17% more to do business with brands that have great customer service reputations